efabless/caravel_mpw-one/docs/source/quick-start.rst

 Adding a user project
 ---------------------

-For a more detailed documentation on using openlane with caravel check `this documentation <https://github.com/efabless/caravel/blob/develop/openlane/README.rst>`__.
+For a more detailed documentation on using openlane with caravel check this documentation :ref:`carave-with-openlane`.

 Requirements
 ^^^^^^^^^^^^